shipyardapp/Shipyard-Documentation/docs/tutorials/advanced-hello-world-vessel.md

 ]}>
 <TabItem value="python">

-Click on the **Python** Blueprint.
+Click on the **Python** option.
 You'll be immediately redirected to the next step.
 </TabItem>
 </Tabs>